RubberDuckN7/cpp_basic_continuation/templates_basic.md

   void genericPrinting(int value) { ... }
   ```

-  _Note: typename is used most of the time, but previously, class could also be used, like this:
+  * **Note**: typename is used most of the time, but previously, class could also be used, like this:
   ```c++
   template<class DataType>
   void olderVariantofGenericPrinting(DataType genericValue)